 Set that dough in a greased loaf pan, in a warm place, and let it rise until double in size.

 By the way, I am terrible at remembering to grease the saran wrap that I put on the bread while rising.
 When you don’t grease it, it causes the dough to fall when you pull the plastic off the dough.
 Major bummer.
 I do it all the time!!

 This Almond bread is now just a matter of slicing off bits of that dough (try to handle it as little as possible) and covering it with butter, sugar, and sliced almonds.

-Putting a bit of almond extract into the melted butter amps up the almond flavor and keeps this loaf easy to make!
+Put a bit of almond extract into the melted butter to amp up the almond flavor and keep this loaf easy to make!
 Of course, you can add a bit of cinnamon here, if you want.
 Or change up the nuts and try walnuts or pecans, instead.

 Note, if you change the nuts I would also recommend using vanilla instead of almond extract with the butter.

 Fold over your little bundles of goodness and line them up in a little row in your loaf pan to do a second round of rising.
-Any leftover butter should be brushed on the loaf.
+Brush any leftover butter on the loaf.